Eburonia/i-remember/README.md

 ### Accessibility
 * All images have been foreseen with an alternative (alt) text in case the image cannot be loaded.
 This also helps the screen readers.
 * Aria-labels have been introduced where needed to give important information to the screen readers.
+The W3C Markup Validator generates an error when aria-labels are added to divisions functioning like a button (see Editor page).
+For that reason, no aria-labels have been added to divisions that function as buttons.

 ### Future Features
-* The project is very basically executed at this moment, a future feature could be working with a database so the end-user can save his flashcard sets over there.
-This is to avoid the not so user-friendly way of storing your flashcard sets right now (every time downloading when you have created a new flashcard set or when you have adjusted your flashcard set).
+* A future feature could be working with a database so the end-user can store flashcard sets externally to avoid the not-so user-friendly way of storing your flashcard sets right now.
+At the moment, you have to download every time your newly created flashcard sets and also when you have adjusted them.
-* Also, the statistics at the moment are not spectacular and can be expanded and stored in a database.
-You could think of how many times a card has been shown to the end-user or decrease the amounts of cards that will be shown to the end-user in case the end-user always guests the answer correctly.
+* The statistics at the moment are also not spectacular and can be expanded and even stored in a database in the future.
+* The website does not recognize whether the content of a .txt file is related to a flashcard set or not.
+It only checks whether a .txt file is selected, and the end-user has to be sure the data of a generated flashcard set is inside the file.
+Programmatically can be solved in the future.

 <!-- Technologies Used -->